rnegron/university-projects/ccom4017/page-replacement/README.md

 `$ Page Faults:<value>`

-where `<value>` is the number of page faults that occured using the specified page replacement algorithm with the specified memory space and the page access sequence provided.
+where `<value>` is the number of page faults that occurred using the specified page replacement algorithm with the specified memory space and the page access sequence provided.

 ### Who helped